 It is important to make clear the distinction between Japanese and Canadian responsibilities.
 We therefore provide here a list of all the equipment that will be provided by the Japanese.
-It is essentially almost all the equipment shown schematically in Fig. 1.
+It is essentially the equipment represented schematically in Fig. 1.
 This includes: the thermal moderator (300 K D2O), the cold moderator (20 K D2O), a Gifford-McMahon (GM) refrigerator (indicated by SRD220 on Fig. 1), the vacuum system, a temperature monitoring system, the UCN production volume and guides, an isotopically pure He handling system, a He cryostat, He and He pumps, a He circulation system, and a UCN valve system.

 In addition, the Japanese are preparing several test experiments related to the n-EDM experiment and related to the efficient polarization of the UCN using magnetic fields (required for the neutron lifetime and n-EDM experiments).
 All this equipment would be shipped to Canada for experiments once the source is in operation.
-The equipment includes: an RF system for neutron spin reversal, a coil and power supply for the homogeneous magnetic field for using the NMR technique, a permalloy magnetic shield, a superconducting magnetic shield, a high-voltage system, and an appropriate neutron storage volume.
+The equipment includes: a superconducting coil for UCN polarization, an RF system for neutron spin reversal, a coil and power supply for the homogeneous magnetic field for using the NMR technique, a nuclear spin magnetometer, a permalloy magnetic shield, a superconducting magnetic shield, a high-voltage system, and an appropriate neutron storage volume.

 We again assign no in-kind contribution dollar value to these considerable costs either.
 However we note that the n-EDM is a particularly challenging experiment which will require a significant effort over many years.
-It is for this reason that we intend to keep n-EDM efforts going in tandem with the neutron lifetime experiment.
+It is for this reason that we intend to keep n-EDM efforts going at a small level in tandem with the neutron lifetime experiment.

 The dedication of the Japanese UCN source to the Canadian project is an immediate and firm in-kind contribution of \$2M.
-Modifications of that UCN source would begin immediately upon approval of the CFI grant and would continue until installation in Canada in late 2011.
+The modifications of that